Understanding the UV/Optical Variability of AGNs through Quasi-Periodic Large-scale Magnetic Dynamos: Dynamo-driven fluctuating disk model and governing equations

 \subsection{Prescription of dynamo waves}

-LSDs that amplify disk-scale magnetic fields can be realized in high-resolution simulations that resolve a sufficiently extended turbulent inertial range \citep{Gressel2010,BaiStone2013,HoggReynolds2018,Liska+2020,Dhang+2020}, or low-resolution simulations which incorporates sub-grid dynamo terms \citep{vonRekowski+2003,BucciantiniDelZanna2013,Bugli+2014,StepanovsFendt2014,Skadowski+2015,FendtGassmann2018,Dyda+2018,Tomei+2020,VourellisFendt2021, Zhou2024}.
+LSDs that amplify disk-scale magnetic fields can be realized in high-resolution simulations that resolve a sufficiently extended turbulent inertial range \citep{Gressel2010,BaiStone2013,HoggReynolds2018,Liska+2020,Dhang+2020}, or low-resolution simulations which incorporates sub-grid dynamo terms \citep{vonRekowski+2003,BucciantiniDelZanna2013,Bugli+2014,StepanovsFendt2014,Skadowski+2015,FendtGassmann2018,Dyda+2018,Tomei+2020,VourellisFendt2021, Zhou2024,Zhou+2025}.
 For thin disks, both local and global simulations display dipolar field configurations and radially outgoing dynamo waves.
-The coherent length and time scales of the fields are both $\sim 30$ times larger than those of the turbulent fields.
-Fig.~\ref{fig:model_compare}(a) gives an example of the space-time diagram of the LSD-amplified large-scale $\bar B_\phi$ using the data of run~\texttt{AO1} in \cite{Zhou2024}.
+The coherent length is $\sim30$ times and the time scale is $\sim10$ times that of the turbulence.
+Figure~\ref{fig:model_compare}(a) gives an example of the space-time diagram of the LSD-amplified large-scale magnetic field $\bar B_\phi$ using the data of run~\texttt{AO1} in \cite{Zhou2024}.
+Instead of directly using simulation data to calculate $\alphaLSD$ or the variability, we consider a semi-analytical prescription of the mean magnetic field $\bar B_{r,\phi}(t,r)$ in the disk.
+The model resembles the key feature of previous disk or shearing-box simulation that LSD generates dynamo waves, and is more flexible and affordable for parameter surveys or fitting.